Measuring Epistemic Humility in Multimodal Large Language Models: Related Work

 \keypoint{Hallucinations in MLLMs} Hallucinations in MLLMs arise from intertwined issues spanning data, architecture, and the vision-language fusion pipeline.
 Data quality is a primary driver: heuristically paired image-text corpora contain inconsistencies, and insufficient diversity induces biased responses~\cite{liu2023mitigating}.
 From the architecture point of view, limitations often originate in the vision encoder, where low input resolution and saliency bias yield incomplete scene understanding~\cite{zhai2023halle, li2024monkey, jain2024vcoder}.
 The alignment stage can then fail to faithfully synchronize visual and textual representations~\cite{jiang2024hallucination, chen2024internvl}.
 This misalignment is further amplified by self-attention, which may underweight the visual input, leading the model to default to the LLM’s strong pre-trained parametric knowledge and thereby override the actual image content~\cite{favero2024multi, leng2024mitigating}.
 Finally, suboptimal decoding strategies exacerbate the issue, as early errors compound rather than self-correct~\cite{huang2024opera, leng2024mitigating, wang2024mitigating}.

 \keypoint{Evaluation and Benchmarks} Drawing on lessons from LLM hallucination benchmarks~\cite{ji2023survey}, existing hallucination evaluations for MLLMs likewise fall into two broad categories: generative and discriminative~\cite{liu2024survey}.
 Generative benchmarks---such as THRONE~\cite{kaul2024throne} and HaloQuest~\cite{wang2024haloquest}---are based on open-ended questions.
-Although they capture free‑form generation capabilities, they typically employ external LLMs as judges, which raises reproducibility concerns and may introduce evaluator bias.
+Although they capture free-form generation capabilities, they typically employ external LLMs as judges, which raises reproducibility concerns and may introduce evaluator bias.
 In contrast, discriminative benchmarks have gained popularity for their objectivity and ease of use.
 Early discriminative efforts focused on only one or two hallucination types~\cite{zheng2024reefknot, li2023evaluating, augustin2025dash}, but more recent datasets have addressed this limitation with more hallucination types included~\cite{liu2024phd, ding2024hallu}.
 These benchmarks can be generally categorized into two groups.
-The first is judgment, a binary (Yes/No) task exemplified by POPE~\cite{li2023evaluating}, HallusionBench~\cite{guan2024hallusionbench}, PhD~\cite{liu2024phd}, and Hallu‑PI~\cite{ding2024hallu}.
-The second is multiple‑choice, where the model must select the correct option from several candidates, as in LongHalQA~\cite{qiu2024longhalqa} and Reefknot~\cite{zheng2024reefknot}.
-Our HumbleBench fills the gap that existing benchmarks ignore humility act in evaluation metrics, i.e., models must abstain from giving incorrect answers when uncertainty is high.
+The first is judgment, a binary (Yes/No) task exemplified by POPE~\cite{li2023evaluating}, HallusionBench~\cite{guan2024hallusionbench}, PhD~\cite{liu2024phd}, and Hallu-PI~\cite{ding2024hallu}.
+The second is multiple-choice, where the model must select the correct option from several candidates, as in LongHalQA~\cite{qiu2024longhalqa} and Reefknot~\cite{zheng2024reefknot}.
+Our HumbleBench complements existing hallucination benchmarks by explicitly evaluating false-option rejection in a forced-choice multiple-choice setting with a reject option.
+This setting captures a narrower but objectively measurable abstention-oriented behavior that is relevant to trustworthy multimodal reasoning.
 Our design echoes the idea shared by OpenAI's recent research~\cite{kalai2025languagemodelshallucinate}: standard evaluation metrics are insufficient as they reward guessing over acknowledging uncertainty.
 Table~\ref{tab:benchmark_comparison} compares HumbleBench with existing visual hallucination benchmarks.

+Recent work has also studied related forms of abstention and refusal.
+MME-RealWorld~\cite{zhang2025mmerealworld} evaluates MLLMs on challenging high-resolution real-world scenarios and includes answer choices that can indicate absent visual evidence.
+The Idk dataset~\cite{cheng2024aiassistantsknow} studies whether text-only LLM assistants can learn to say ``I don't know'' for questions beyond their knowledge.
+These works are complementary to HumbleBench.
+Our focus is narrower: evaluating false-option rejection as a visual hallucination behavior, where an MLLM must reject plausible but visually unsupported object, attribute, or relation choices in a controlled multiple-choice setting.